Songs - Around the World

 Last night I watched TV, I saw my favorite show.

-I heard this strange commercial, and I can’t believe it’s so.
+I heard this strange commercial, and I cant believe its

 Feed your dog Chiffon.
 Comet cures the cold.